braiddynamics/qbd-portal/docs/01-foundations/03-architecture.md

 :::info[**Definition of the Root Vertex as the Logical Limit of Causal History**]

-The rigorous derivation of the vacuum structure paints a picture of a "Perfect Crystal" of causality: Finite, Rooted, Acyclic, and Bipartite.
+The rigorous derivation of the vacuum structure paints a picture of a "Perfect Crystal" of causality: Finite; Rooted; Acyclic; and Bipartite.

 **The Nature of the Root**
 The identification of a "Root" is not a metaphysical postulate of a physical object ("a particle") that existed before the universe.
-Under Axiom 1, the universe is fundamentally relational; a vertex without edges possesses no physical properties.
-Therefore, the Root is properly understood as a **Logical Singularity**, the limit of the backward trace of causal history.
+Under Axiom $1$; the universe is fundamentally relational; a vertex without edges possesses no physical properties.
+Therefore; the Root is properly understood as a **Logical Singularity**; the limit of the backward trace of causal history.

-This distinction is crucial when contrasting the **Cayley Tree** (finite, rooted) with the **Bethe Lattice** (infinite, unrooted).
-In a Bethe Lattice, every node is identical and the past is infinite, which violates the well-foundedness required for computation.
-In a Cayley Tree, the history is finite.
+This distinction is crucial when contrasting the **Cayley Tree** (finite; rooted) with the **Bethe Lattice** (infinite; unrooted).
+In a Bethe Lattice; every node is identical and the past is infinite; which violates the well-foundedness required for computation.
+In a Cayley Tree; the history is finite.
 The Root is simply the necessary termination point of that finite history.
 It represents the interface between the abstract potential of the Ruliad and the instantiated reality of the causal graph.
 The universe does not "start with a point"; it starts with the first action (the first edge) emerging from this logical limit.

 ### 3.1.12.2 Diagram: The Bipartite Vacuum Structure {#3.1.12.2}